nasa9084/slides/PITCHME.md

 ### `go get`

-tool for download and install packages and dependencies
+download and install packages and dependencies

+* you can install packages like pip, gem, cpan(m)...
+* you can install binary created from Go

 ---